gthb-nax/naxcrystal/DONETODO.md

 ### Por hacer (más ! = mayor importancia)

   ? traducirlo todo
-  !!! fix known bugs and maybe improve some messy code ! implement password system - grant quickcheck, show cheatsheet, starter sets, shiny charm...
+  !! fix slowpoke well tiles and maybe improve some messy code ! implement password system - grant quickcheck, show cheatsheet, starter sets, shiny charm...

   !!! add a new type (fairy)
   ! add a new pack pocket

   !! expand tilesets from 192 to 255
-  ! allow priority colours
-  allow tiles to have different attributes including x y flip - reduced tilesets? colour party menu icons by species allow more trainer parties with specifities print text when you lose a trainer battle
+  !! allow tiles to have different attributes including x y flip and priority colours - reduced tilesets? colour party menu icons by species allow more trainer parties with specifities print text when you lose a trainer battle